SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/envir-and-tools.md

 ---
+title: crmscript_howto
-title: How do I create and run CRMScripts?
+description: How do I create and run CRMScripts?
-uid: crmscript_howto
-SortOrder: 30
+author:
+so.date:
+keywords:
+so.topic: howto
 ---

+# How do I create and run CRMScripts?

 To use CRMScripts in your SuperOffice environment, you need a subscription to Expander Services.